matthijskooijman/arduino-lmic/README.md

 If defined, removes all code needed for handling beacons.
 Removes the APIs `LMIC_enableTracking()` and `LMIC_disableTracking()`.
 Class A devices don't support beacons, so defining `DISABLE_BEACONS` might be a good idea.

+### Enabling Network Time Support

+`#define LMIC_ENABLE_DeviceTimeReq	number	/* boolean: 0 or non-zero */`

+Disable or enable support for device network-time requests (LoRaWAN MAC request 0x0D).
+If zero, support is disabled.
+If non-zero, support is enabled.

+If disabled, stub routines are provided that will return failure (so you don't need conditional compiles in client code).

 ### Rarely changed variables